Edwinzero/pjpaulpj.github.io/_posts/2017-1-14-bihar_crime_alcohol_ban.md

 title: "Alcohol Ban, and crime in Bihar: Not much to see here"
 layout: single
 tags: dev
+excerpt: "Alleged spike in crime following alcohol ban is largely due to seasonality in crime figures."
 ---

 ## The Alcohol Ban and Crime figures in Bihar